OxideUi/OxideUi/COMMERCIAL.md

   0. Definitions.

-  "This License" refers to version 1.0 of the OxideUI Commercial License.
+  "This License" refers to version 1.0 of the StratoSDK Commercial License.

   "Copyright" also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.

-  "The Program" refers to the OxideUI framework and any copyrightable work licensed under this License.
+  "The Program" refers to the StratoSDK framework and any copyrightable work licensed under this License.
 Each licensee is addressed as "you".
 "Licensees" and "recipients" may be individuals or organizations.